alisadiq91/financeTracker/README.md

 ## **Project Overview**

 Welcome to the third project of my software development career.
 I have decided to create an online cookbook catered to middle eastern cuisine.
-The website will give users the opportunity to view, add, edit and delete recipes.
-Middle Eastern cuisine is one of my favourite, and I have a big passion for learning new recipes, therefore it is a project that I have a passion for.
+The website will give users the opportunity to view, add, edit, and delete recipes.
+Middle Eastern cuisine is one of my favourites, and I have a big passion for learning new recipes, therefore it is a project that I have a huge interest in.
 I will be using what I have learnt from the modules I have completed over the last few months.
-These include Python, the flask framework and MongoDB.
+What I have learnt includes Python, the flask framework and how to use MongoDB.
 I will also be using HTML, CSS, JavaScript, Jquery and the bootstrap framework, all of which I have used in previous projects.
 The main focus of this website is to create a CRUD application using Python.

 The website is called Eat Middle East.
 They are an online recipe database where users can register to make an account, add/edit/delete their own recipes, while viewing the recipes created by others.